 |Operating Humidity:||0%-95% noncondensing|

-It's 12:04 AM on Wednesday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 3:08 PM on Monday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.